 12-3-1 OBEDIENCE TO TRAFFIC ORDINANCE.
 It is unlawful and, unless otherwise declared in this ordinance with respect to particular offenses, it is a misdemeanor for any person to do any act forbidden or fail to perform any act required in this ordinance.
 (66-7-3 NMSA 1978)

 12-3-2 OBEDIENCE TO OFFICERS.
-No person shall willfully fail or refuse to comply with any lawful order or direction of any police officer or fire department officer invested by law with authority to direct, control, or regulate traffic.
+No person shall willfully fail or refuse to comply with any lawful order or direction of any police officer invested by law with authority to direct, control, or regulate traffic.
 (66-7-4 NMSA 1978)

 12-3-3 AUTHORITY OF POLICE AND FIRE DEPARTMENTS.